kommatias/weaponammo/Readme.md

 }

 -- Weapon Ammos
+Config.CheckMaxAmmo = true -- If 'false' the Player can get more than Config.MaxAmmo bullets Config.MaxAmmo = 250 -- Set the max.
+Ammo in Weapon
 Config.WeaponBoxAmmo = 150 -- Will give this many buillets to player
 Config.WeaponClipAmmo = 30 -- Will give this many buillets to player
 ```